ono-midori/ono-midori.github.io/techs/cppmo.md

 ## Atomic Operations and Types in C++

 The standard atomic types are not copyable or assignable in the conventional sense, in that they have to copy constructors or copy assignment operators.
-All ioerations on an atomic type are defined as atomic, and assignment and copy-construction involves two objects.
-A single operation on two distincet objects cannot be atomic.
+All operations on an atomic type are defined as atomic, and assignment and copy-construction involves two objects.
+A single operation on two distinct objects cannot be atomic.
 In the case of copy-construction or copy-assignment, the value must first be read from one object and then written to the other.
 These are two separate operations on two separate objects, and the combination cannot be atomic.
 Therefore, there operations are not permitted.
 However, they support assignment from and implicit conversion to the corresponding built-in types as well as direct `load()` and `store()` member functions, `exchange()`, `compare_exchange_weak()`, and `compare_exchange_strong()`.
 Each of the operations on the atomic types has an optional memory-ordering argument that can be used to specify the required memory-ordering semantics.
 The operations are divided into three categories:

 - *Store* operations, which can have `memory_order_relaxed`, `memory_order_release`, or `memory_order_seq_cst` ordering.
 - *Load* operations, which can have `memory_order_relaxed`, `memory_order_consume`, `memory_order_acquire`, or `memory_order_seq_cst` ordering.